 We have had several NPS branches, state government organizations, guide companies, and more who have offered to cover the cost of this class for their employees.
 We’re happy to discuss the matter with your employer, and we can offer discounts for large groups.

 The general class (over Zoom or recording) is about 2 hours.
 The state-specific pre-recording is about 1 hour.
-The additional practical skills videos add up to about 1 hour.
+The additional practical skills videos are about 1 hour.
 The certification exam is 1 hour.
-The supplemental textbook and podcasts provide more than 40 hours of additional course content.
-Thus, the extent of your learning in this class is entirely up to you.
+The supplemental textbook and podcasts provide up to 40 hours of additional course content.
+Thus, the extent of your learning in this course is entirely up to you.

 We teach from the same established WFA Scope of Practice that all providers use.
 However, most in-person courses are very expensive and require a full weekend of travel and commitment.
 These are skills that everyone should have, but many people find the virtual offering to be much more accommodating for their schedules and budgets.
 This option provides the opportunity to learn the material at your own pace and in as much depth as you see fitting for what you do in the outdoors.